 3-11 Richmond Road,

-On 29th June 1940, the Twickenham Kinema was re-named Queens Cinema, and within six months it was requisitioned by the Government, for wartime use as a furniture store.
-In 1944, it was purchased by the Odeon Theatres chain, and re-opened on 24th December 1945.
+On 29th June 1940, the Twickenham Kinema was re-named Queens Cinema.
+This was to remove the Twickenham name in the possible event of the German military invading the country who would be able to determine their location.
+Within six months it was requisitioned by the Government, for wartime use as a furniture store.
+In 1944, it was purchased by the Odeon Theatres Ltd. chain, and re-opened on 24th December 1945.
 It retained the name Queens Cinema until 8th May 1950, when it was re-named Gaumont.

 The Rank Organisation closed the Gaumont on 1st December 1956 with Aldo Ray in "Nightfall" and Gary Merrill in "Bermuda Affair".
 It had never been fitted for Cinemascope.